Be money smart

 -

-If your household are all full-time students you will not need to pay Council Tax, however if you live with a non-student, the Council Tax bill will just be reduced by 25%.
+If your household are all full-time students, you will not need to pay Council Tax, however if you live with a non-student adult, the Council Tax bill will only be reduced by 25%.
 Make sure you discuss this with your household to establish a fair split of the bill.
 The Low Incomes Tax Reform Group website has more information.

-If you’re a full-time student, you can download a Council Tax Exemption letter from the My Documents tile on My DMU.
+If you’re a full-time student, you can download a Council Tax Exemption Certificate from the My Documents tile on My DMU.
 Follow the guidance to find out how.

 council tax, council tax exemption, tax exemption form,